Developing Hybrid cloud solution

 So alongside creating a local backup of their data, they also needed to streamline their data landscape to a single database which could be used for data analytical purposes.
 More about this can be read on the project page “Mapping company data flow“.

 I told them to cancel the subscription with the other cloud providers and make a data dump of all the different files to an Azure Storage Account.
 Next I advised them to use Azure Functions to streamline the communication between the different Azure Resources as this is the only Azure resource which can access and communicate between Azure resources based on events.

 Azure Functions have different pricing options, but namely the “Consumption Plan” and “Premium Plan”.
-You can only setup private connections between a On-premise server in the Premium Plan, which is too expensive for a company their size (±1500 euros a month) so the consumption plan was preferred.
-To get around the limitation set by Microsoft the data needed to be relayed from an external location to the On-premise server.
+You can only set up private connections between an On-premise server in the Premium Plan, which is too expensive for a company their size (±1500 euros a month) so the consumption plan was preferred.
+To get around the limitation set by Microsoft, the data needed to be relayed from an external location to the On-premise server.
 This external pc should have two virtual machines.
 One running a public REST API and the other a VPN server.
-Encrypted data can be send from an Azure function to this REST API which sends it to a Queue stored in a shared drive between the two VM’s.
-The other VM can can dequeue messages and send them to the on-premise VPN Access Point through a P2S VPN gateway.
+Encrypted data can be sent from an Azure function to this REST API, which sends it to a Queue stored in a shared drive between the two VMs.
+The other VM can dequeue messages and send them to the on-premise VPN Access Point through a P2S VPN gateway.

 When the data is received on the On-Premise Server, it is decrypted and stored in a local SQL server where analytical tools can access it.

 I have insisted multiple times that this solution is not secure, as anybody can make calls to the REST API.
 Although you can set up basic security measures with AuthO, this is by far less secure than directly having an P2S VPN connection.
 Votexa said they wanted a solution as cheap as possible, without any regards to security.